wraithan/resume/docs/skills.rst

 professional.
 Most of my experience with Python is centered around writing Django applications.

+Some things I've built outside of web applications:

+* A command line task management system
+* Screen scrapers
+* Feed aggregators
+* Plugins and extensions for various tools that embed Python.

 ######
 Django
 ######

-If I am going to write a web app, and probably going to start with `django-admin.py startproject <project name>`.
+If I am going to write a web app, and probably going to start with ``django-admin.py startproject <project name>``.
 I've been using it for years now on projects both large and small.
 The community encourages writing resuable code and sharing it which agrees strongly with how I feel about writing software.